-The practical observation should be carefully planned to ensure it provides sufficient tasks and activities to allow the Operational Delivery Engineer apprentice to demonstrate their knowledge, skills and behaviours in a realistic work environment.
+The practical observation should be carefully planned to ensure it provides sufficient tasks and activities to allow the asset management engineer apprentice to demonstrate their knowledge, skills and behaviours in a realistic work environment.
 To plan the practical observation the EUIAS have provided a form for the employer technical expert to complete in Section 7 'Supporting Documents and Guidance', titled 'EPNE Practical Assessment Review Form', this form must be completed and submitted to the EUIAS before any assessments are scheduled.
 Following the planning stage, the arrangements for the practical observation will be agreed by the EUIAS working alongside and in consultation with the employer.
 This will include agreeing the complexity of the planned activities to ensure the tasks incorporated are of a suitable size and complexity to meet the requirements of the End-point Assessment Plan.

-To assist with planning the practical observation the EUIAS has provided a practical task example specification and planning template, see Section 7 'Supporting Documents and Guidance' of this Specification.
-The practical task must be designed to enable demonstration of the core knowledge, skills and behaviours required by an Operational Delivery Engineer during the operation of their duties.
+To assist with planning the practical observation the EUIAS has provided a 'Practical Task Example Specification and Planning Template', see Section 7 'Supporting Documents and Guidance' of this Specification.
+The practical task must be designed to enable demonstration of the core knowledge, skills and behaviours required by an Asset Management Engineer during the operation of their duties.

-The practical task will be administered and assessed by an employer technical expert, who has been approved and received training by the EUIAS in the requirements of the assessment.
+The practical task will be administered and assessed by an independent industry technical expert, who has received training by the EUIAS in the requirements of the assessment.

-The employer technical expert:
+The independent industry technical expert:

-- must not have no connection with the apprentice, their training provider or employer - must not have been involved in the learning or training of the apprentice and cannot guide the apprentice in any way - meet the requirements of having an electrical engineering qualification.
-Details of the requirements can be found in the Assessment Plan and in Section 5 - Assessment Summary of the Specification - will provide written instructions and brief the apprentice at the beginning of the task in line with EUIAS guidance - is not allowed to discuss the task with the apprentice before, during or after the practical task - will question the apprentice to ascertain the depth and breadth of their underpinning knowledge

-- will record the outcomes from the practical observation and enter a preliminary grade using EUIAS documentation as per EUIAS guidelines, verifying whether the task was completed appropriately - will supervise the apprentice during the practical task on a one-to-one basis to maintain quality and rigour.
-The area where the practical task is taking place must be designed to ensure the employer technical expert has full sight of the apprentice at all times during the practical task
+- must have no connection with the apprentice, their training provider or employer - must not have been involved in the learning or training of the apprentice and cannot guide the apprentice in any way - meet the requirements of having an electrical engineering qualification.
+Details of the requirements can be found in the Assessment Plan and in Section 5 - Assessment Summary of the specification - will provide written instructions and brief the apprentice at the beginning of the task in line with EUIAS guidance - is not allowed to discuss the task with the apprentice before, during or after the practical task - will question the apprentice to ascertain the depth and breadth of their underpinning knowledge - will record the outcomes from the practical observation and enter a preliminary grade using EUIAS documentation as per EUIAS guidelines, verifying whether the task was completed appropriately - will supervise the apprentice during the practical task on a one-to-one basis to maintain quality and rigour.
+The area where the practical task is taking place must be designed to ensure the independent industry technical expert has full sight of the apprentice at all times during the practical task employer or training provider to schedule the practical task as required.
+This task requires sufficient notice to take account of the availability of the apprentice, the independent industry technical expert, and the venue staff for the duration of the task(s).